nikoeklof/Alue-System_OKT_NAYTTO/README.md

 $ npm install
 ```

-You need to setup your personalized environmental values into an .env file that is within this file.
-Same as README.md.
+You need to setup your personalized environmental values into an .env file and put the file at root of this project.

 Check the [Required envs](#required-envs) below.
-Once set you can start the backend
+Once set you can start the backend.

 ```
 $ npm start